melphi/algobox/README.md

 Algobox is an open source algorithmic trading software.
 The software is used in production however the profitable strategies are in a privare repository.

-If you have a profitable trading strategy you would like to automate please write me at info@robertomarchetto.com, we might consider a business deal.

 ## Modules
 The features currently implemented are: